 This course aims at United Nations staff, humanitarian workers, social workers, law enforcement officials, development actors, women activists, research officers, disaster risk managers, gender desk officers and consultants, involved in facilitating integration of non discriminatory behaviour and equality between men and women.

 Statistics from previous courses showed that submission of assignments and receiving online tutoring helped participants to integrate gender in their various activities.
 Certificates can be awarded only to those students who:

 - Obtain a combined final mark of 50% or more for the assignments and Final Exam.

 Successful students will receive the GHRLTI Certification in Gender Perspective in CBDRM.

 The course tuition fee is US$300.
 There is a limited amount of partial scholarships available for this course for applicants from developing countries, based on financial need.

 LOCATION: Online [Web-based]

-The deadline for application is 31st March 2014, while full tuition payment is due on 1st April 2014.
+The deadline for application is 4th April 2017, while full tuition payment is due on 5th April 2017.
 Registration is on a first come, first served basis.
 However, applications will be accepted on a first-come-first-serve basis.
 To download the application form from this page.
 Register early for this wonderful learning opportunity!

 Further inquiries about the course may be sent to: